iamcco/coc-flutter/README.md

 2. You can add the path where to find the sdk to the `flutter.sdk.searchPaths` config option.
    Either specify the exact folder the sdk is installed in or a folder that contains other folders which directly have an sdk in them. *Note that not all of these folders need to have an sdk, if they don't contain one they will simply be ignored*
 3. Set the `flutter.sdk.path` config option to the exact path you want to use for your sdk.
-   If you have also set the `flutter.sdk.searchPaths` then you can use the `FlutterSdks` list (see below) to see what versions you have installed and set the config option for you. **Note that this means that the `flutter.sdk.path` option will be overriden by this list**
+   If you have also set the `flutter.sdk.searchPaths` then you can use the `FlutterSDKs` list (see below) to see what versions you have installed and set the config option for you. **Note that this means that the `flutter.sdk.path` option will be overriden by this list**

 ## Running the app